wp-plugins/youtube-playlist-thumbs/readme.txt

 To get a Youtube Playlist ID, copy the string after '&list=' when viewing a playlist on Youtube.com.
 See screenshot #3.

-To trigger the playback of an ordered video in the playlist, add this attribute to the element:
+To trigger the playback of an ordered video in the playlist, add this attribute to the clickable element:

 	data-ypt-index="X"

 Where 'X' is the order number of the video with the first video starting at 0.
-The third video would be 2.
+The **third video would be 2**.
+For example:

+	<button data-ypt-index="2">Click to play the third video.</button>

 The 'Now Playing' thumbnail text and arrow is inserted by CSS.
 Add this rule to your CSS to change it: